-Occasionally situations will arise that require us to drop current projects, pull in additional staff, or pay weekend, overtime or holiday pay rates in order to complete a “rush” project.
+Our staff will do everything in our power to make sure that timelines are met for our customers.
+We understand that situations may arise that require us to drop current projects, pull in additional staff or pay weekend, overtime or holiday rates in order to complete a “rush” project.

 Note: A business day is defined as Monday through Friday.